Rob Carrick discusses with Lisa Taylor, president of Challenge Factory, the best approaches for working past age 65

 With an MBA in Strategic Management and Public Administration from the Schulich School of Business at York University, Lisa held progressive roles at Deloitte and Hewlett-Packard.
 In 2014, Lisa was recognized by the Urban Land Institute as one of Canada's Top 100 Women for her work in the areas of leadership, employment and city building.

-Lisa is a Canadian Special Operations Forces Regiment Association Board Member and just completed her term on the Dean’s Advisory Council, The G. Raymond Chang School of Continuing Education at Ryerson University.
-Lisa sits on the Board of Directors for CERIC and co-chairs the Marketing Committee.
+Lisa is a Canadian Special Operations Forces Regiment Association Board Member and completed two terms on the Dean’s Advisory Council, The G. Raymond Chang School of Continuing Education at Ryerson University.
+Lisa sits on the Board of Directors for CERIC, and organization committed to enhancing the social and economic well-being of Canadians through career development research and education.
 She is a member of the Canadian Council of Career Development Associations (CCCD) Standards and Guidelines stakeholder committee and a member of Team Canada for the 2019 International Centre for Career Development and Public Policy symposium in Norway.

 Lisa is a sought-after expert, speaker and columnist.
 Her clients rely on her invaluable insights and real-world know-how.
 Lisa’s expertise is widely recognized in the Globe & Mail, the Wall Street Journal, CBC, TVO and other major outlets.